Skip to the content

 - Appeals of decisions of the Social Honor Board must be directed to the President of the Self-Government Association, in writing, within one week of the conclusion of the hearing unless the confronted student is a current member of the SGA assembly.
 Appeals may only be made in cases where the procedure followed is questionable; decisions involving separation and exclusion are automatically appealed.
 The President of the SGA will appoint two members of the SGA Assembly to an Appeal Committee.
 The student bringing the appeal selects one member of the SGA Assembly to serve on the Appeal Committee.
 Those three choose two more members from the SGA assembly; the five elect a chairperson.
 The Appeal Committee invites the Head of the Honor Board to respond in writing to the complaint and reviews this and all other written materials.
 It may interview the student bringing the appeal and the Head of the Honor Board.
 The Appeal Committee may uphold the Honor Board’s decision, reverse the decision, or order a new hearing.
 It reports in writing to the President of the SGA.
 The Appeal Committee must complete its work in one sitting.

-- Final appeal may be directed in writing to the President of the College and the President of the SGA within three days of receipt of the decision of the Appeal Committee.
-The Presidents will review all materials from the hearing and the appeal.
+- Final appeal may be directed in writing to the Dean of the Undergraduate College and the President of the SGA within three days of receipt of the decision of the Appeal Committee.
+The President of the SGA and the Dean of the Undergraduate College will review all materials from the hearing and the appeal.
 They may uphold the decision of the Appeal Committee, reverse it, or order a new hearing.

 - Reporting to Other Higher Educational Institutions